fenago/kubernetes-course/md/Lab_5.md

 (`.`) character printed on a new line every 5 seconds.
 Thus, we have successfully created the desired container.

-Note

-The `-f` flag is to follow the logs on the container.
-That is, the log keeps updating in real-time.
-If we skip that flag, we will see the logs without following them.

 In the next exercise, we shall run a container that opens up a port, which is something that you would have to do regularly to make the